alphagov/notifications-admin/docs/index.md

    }
 }
 ```
-To get the status of a text notification:
+To get the status of a single text notification:
 ```
 GET /notifications/{id}
 ```